JayJ1504/loan-approval-predictor/README.md

-# 🏦 Loan Approval Prediction System
+# 🏦 IntelliLoan – AI-Driven Loan Approval Prediction System

 A deployed machine learning web app that predicts whether a loan will be approved, using applicant details like income, credit history, and loan amount.
 Built with **XGBoost** for accuracy and **Streamlit** for an intuitive user interface.